-There are a lot of distractions at a normal office setting, which makes it difficult to get "real" work done.
-Phone calls, questions from colleagues, and on top of that answering an emergency email - all stop you from getting absorbed by your project.
+There are a lot of distractions in a normal office setting, which makes it difficult to get "real" work done.
+Phone calls, questions from colleagues, and answering an emergency email - all stop you from getting absorbed by your project.
 Do you recognize this?
-At Easy LMS we try to limit the distractions as much as possible, so we can work in undivided and concentrated blocks of time.
-Because when you can work in deep concentration you get more done, you provide better quality, and ultimately obtain more personal growth.
+At Easy LMS we try to limit distractions as much as possible so that we can work in undivided and concentrated blocks of time.
+Because when you can work in deep concentration you get more done, provide better quality and ultimately obtain more personal growth.

 Getting into your flow